datanav/docs/technical/hubspot-wix.rst

 ------------------------------
 Before any synchronization can take place, a link between a HubSpot Company and a Wix Members must be established.

-A new Wix Members will be created from a HubSpot Company if it is connected to a HubSpot Deal, Quote, Lineitem, Dealcompanyassociation, Dealcontactassociation, Lineitemdealassociation, or Lineitemquoteassociation that is synchronized into Wix.
+A new Wix Members will be created from a HubSpot Company if it is connected to a HubSpot Deal, Quote, Lineitem, Dealcompanyassociation, Dealcontactassociation, Lineitemdealassociation, Quotecompanyassociation, Quotecontactassociation, or Lineitemquoteassociation that is synchronized into Wix.

 Once a link between a HubSpot Company and a Wix Members is established, it will keep in sync between the two systems, regardless of where it is edited.